MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Unix:
 - Networking and filesystem APIs can be bottlenecks.
 - Security architecture insufficiently flexible.
-- No portable APIs for motibility, power management, etc.
+- No portable APIs for mobility, power management, etc.

 C:
 - Limited concurrency support.